mushfiqurrb/mushfiqurrb/README.md

 ### Hi, I'm Mushfiqur Rahman Bhuiyan
-## I'm a Fresh Graduate and Developer
+## Currently working at Daraz Bangladesh as a Project Specialist

 - I love machine learning projects a lot.
 - Want to learn new stuffs everyday.